thwerks/NodeJS-Home-Assistant-Framework/README.md

 # What does this framework do:

-* It completely removes all need for automation logic and control from Home Assistant
+* It completely removes all need for automation logic and control in Home Assistant
 * Power loss state recovery is reliable and predictable
 * This framework is immune to network interruptions
 * This framework is very simple and easy to use